 Make sure you dedicate time to practising role-plays with your friends and family until you get comfortable and confident performing them.
 Spending a few pounds on a couple sessions with a private tutor, just dedicated to practising role plays, may make a significant difference to your confidence and role-playing abilities.

 Know the GMC’s Good Medical Practise Guidelines Inside Out

 The NHS Constitution and GMC’s Good Medical Practice are not only a great insight into doctors’ work in the NHS but are also among the pre-interview reading advised by Birmingham.

 The NHS Constitution outlines what the patients and staff working in the NHS can expect from the NHS and what the NHS expects in return.

 GMC’s Good Medical Practice sets out guidelines for doctors working in the NHS and will help you understand what it means to be a “good doctor”.
 These documents aren’t the easiest reads, but they may come in handy for your interviews.
-Reading them carefully and analytically will certainly help you with answering questions around medical ethics and role play’s at Birmingham and beyond.
+Reading them carefully and analytically will certainly help you with answering questions about medical ethics and role play’s at Birmingham and beyond.

 🤞 Good luck with preparing for the Birmingham Medicine interview!
 Fingers crossed!